 The elephant in the room is what will come of this burgeoning industry under the recent regime change.
 Trump stated repeatedly during his campaign that he would respect states’ rights with respect to cannabis regulation.
 More recently however, Press Secretary Sean Spicer stated recreational use may see “greater enforcement.”
 This suggestion is in line with Trump’s pick for Attorney General (head of DOJ) Jeff Sessions who was quoted saying, “good people don’t smoke marijuana.”
 The question remains whether the cannabis industry’s potential for tax revenue will be enticing enough to keep federal enforcement at bay.

 In summary, getting into the pot biz has the potential for a tremendous upside if executed carefully.
 However, it’s certainly not for the faint of heart or risk adverse.
 Knowledge is key and staying abreast of new developments as the landscape of cannabis law evolves in California is of utmost importance.
+Smith Shapourian Mignano PC is available to answer your cannabis business questions, please feel free to contact us for a consultation.

 This blog does not constitute solicitation or provision of legal advice, and does not establish an attorney-client relationship.
 This blog should not be used as a substitute for obtaining legal advice from an attorney licensed or authorized to practice in your jurisdiction.
 You should always consult a suitably qualified attorney regarding any specific legal problem or matter in a timely manner, as statutes of limitations may bar your claim.